smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 a.
 The same TLS Client/Server certificate could be used for all four
     Applications.
 b.
 The client may choose to use two to four separate TLS Client/Server
-    certificates, depending on the entity\'s security standards or common practices.
+    certificates, depending on the entity's security standards or common practices.

 #### Steps to Implement TLS Security for the IBM i LSAM